Alcohol and Drug Policy

 All students involved in a potential violation of the Alcohol and Other Drug Policy, whether or not they are charged with a violation, must meet with a Residential Life Professional Staff and participate in a health education session.

 The Residential Life Professional Staff will also determine sanctions for any student who is charged with and accepts responsibility for an Alcohol and Other Drug Policy violation.
 Students will be notified of the sanction by email and letter.
 Such sanctions will be determined in accordance with the severity of the violation.
-The Associate Director of Residential Life & Coordinator of Community Standards and Integrity will determine any sanctions for any student organization that is charged with and accepts responsibility for an Alcohol or Other Drug Policy violation.
+The Honor Code Administrator will determine any sanctions for any student organization that is charged with and accepts responsibility for an Alcohol or Other Drug Policy violation.
 Student organizations will be notified of the sanction by email and letter.
 Such sanctions will be determined in accordance with the severity of the violation.

 Sanctions may include, but are not limited to, the following: